-Pipe bomb suspect scheduled for Election Day court hearing
+Pipe bombs suspect appears at hearing, held without bail

-NEW YORK (AP) — The man accused of sending pipe bombs to prominent critics of President Donald Trump is expected to make his first court appearance Tuesday in New York, where prosecutors said they will ask for him to be held without bail because he is considered dangerous.
+NEW YORK (AP) — The man accused of sending pipe bombs to prominent critics of President Donald Trump was ordered held without bail after his first court appearance in New York on Tuesday.

-Cesar Sayoc was being transferred from federal custody in Florida.
-His attorneys had said last week in Miami that it would be better if his lawyers in New York could take the case as soon as possible.
+Cesar Sayoc, who was transferred from federal custody in Florida, hugged his lawyer after a hearing in which Assistant U.S. Attorney Jane Kim called him “a serious risk of danger to the public and a flight risk.”

-Sayoc has been accused of sending improvised explosive devices to numerous Democrats, Trump critics and media outlets in a scare that heightened tensions before the crucial midterm elections, happening the same day as his court appearance.
+Sayoc has been accused of sending improvised explosive devices to numerous Democrats, Trump critics and media outlets in a scare that heightened tensions before the crucial midterm elections Tuesday.
+None of the devices exploded, and no one was injured in the pipe bomb scare.

-He was arrested a week ago outside a South Florida auto parts store in a van in which he had been living, a vehicle covered with stickers of Trump and showing images of some of the president’s opponents with red crosshairs over their faces.
+He was arrested outside a South Florida auto parts store.
+He was living in a van covered with stickers of Trump and showing images of some of the president’s opponents with red crosshairs over their faces.

 Most Read Nation & World Stories